What do I wear?

 What should I bring?

-You should bring your swimwear, sunscreen and a water bottle.
+You should bring your swimwear, a towel, sunscreen and a water bottle.
 Cameras are great too, but be aware that they will get wet and could potentially be lost.
 You can purchase a set of photos that your guide can take, just be sure to confirm this with them before you get on the water so that they can get lots of sweet action shots for you!

 Do I need to be experienced?